percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 - [EVEREST-1301](https://perconadev.atlassian.net/browse/EVEREST-1301) \[UI\] Mongodb backup schedule can't be created if a schedule with a different backup storage is created in db edit

-- [EVEREST-1320](https://perconadev.atlassian.net/browse/EVEREST-1320) \[UI\] PITR gap message should come on the Backups page instead of Restores page
+- [EVEREST-1320](https://perconadev.atlassian.net/browse/EVEREST-1320): The warning message for a gap in Point-in-Time Recovery (PITR) is now shown on both the **Backups** and **Restores** pages.
+Additionally, when the database is up and running, there is a triangle icon on the dashboard page that now correctly directs you to the **Backups** page.

-- [EVEREST-1352](https://perconadev.atlassian.net/browse/EVEREST-1352) \[UI\] All database actions should be disabled if the database is in Deleting status
+- [EVEREST-1352](https://perconadev.atlassian.net/browse/EVEREST-1352): To ensure data integrity, all database actions are now disabled while the database is in a **Deleting** state.

-- [EVEREST-1399](https://perconadev.atlassian.net/browse/EVEREST-1399) Issue with Resource per Node Selection in Database Creation
+- [EVEREST-1399](https://perconadev.atlassian.net/browse/EVEREST-1399): After creating a database and clicking **Edit** on the database, the **Resource per node** setting does not show the initially selected option (Small or Medium).
+Instead, it defaults to **Custom**, which was not the choice made during the initial setup.
+This issue has now been resolved.

 - [EVEREST-1407](https://perconadev.atlassian.net/browse/EVEREST-1407) \[RBAC\] A user that is not added in the rbac config \(not having permissions\) can access certain information on Everest